xerolinux/XeroWiki/docs/cosmic.md

 Anyway, once that's all done, we will be prompted if we want to `chroot` into our new install, we answer with yes of course since we still have no DE yet.

 **Caution :** We do not recommend to blindly execute scripts without inspecting them first.
 We do it this way so it's much easier to use.
 Especially in cases like this one.
-But in the end it's all up to you. nyway, you can find the code on >> [**Github**](https://github.com/xerolinux/xero-plasma/blob/main/xero-cosmic.sh){:target="_blank"}.
+But in the end it's all up to you.
+Anyway, you can find the code on >> [**Github**](https://github.com/xerolinux/xero-plasma/blob/main/xero-cosmic.sh){:target="_blank"}.

 Now, we type the following command :